AllramEst83/BetaBarn/POC_Architecture.md

 - This layer may itself be an LLM, applying strict criteria to select the most suitable LLM.

 ###### LLM Layer
-- Contains multiple Large Language Models (LLMs) that ingest the speech-to-text output and generate responses:
+- Contains multiple Large Language Models (LLMs) that ingest the speech-to-text output and generate responses in the target language (Interpreter):
 	- OpenAI
 	- Google Gemini
 	- Anthropic Claude